rustadadam/PF-GAP/notes.md

 - Also saved the rf-prox matrix
 4. Ran testing results and made necessary changes to get cross validated results for the holdout year
 - Some notes -> The Cross validation set was on the same year as the training data (I never tested on he 2024 data or used the 2024 static data ever).
 This is because we would need equal length time-series to make the classification.
+5. Made a google Collab with Sofia | Make a pipeline for handling the data
+- sofiamaia789@gmail.com | smaia13@byu.edu
+6. The algorithms clearly do better against benchmark data like the gunpoint data.